PuruVJ/puruvjdev2/src/blog/move-to-css-modules-from-styled-components.md

 }
 ```

-The className is mangled, and the value is substituted in place of `css.helloWorld` in out component.
+The className is mangled, and the value is substituted in place of `css.helloWorld` in our component.

 > Alright I took some artistic liberty and added some weird Elon Musk-y stuff there.
-The actual mangled output would be much smaller and sane 😁
+The actual mangled output would be much smaller and sane 😁.

 CSS modules are very handy for this.
 Plus you can add tooling like `autoprefixer` to add vendor prefixes, compile stuff back to old CSS for browser compatibility.

 # The app in question

-Now the intro is over, lets look at the app which I moved from Styled components to CSS modules.
+Now the intro is over, let's look at the app which I moved from Styled components to CSS modules.
 Let me introduce you to my baby, [macos.now.sh](https://macos.now.sh), a macOS Big Sur clone written In Preact, TypeScript and uses Vite as the bundler.
 Check it out, I think you'll like it (Tip: Just hover over the app dock at the bottom).

 Anyways, this whole app was written in Styled Components, until I threw it out of the 30+ components in favour of CSS Modules.